 Market share reports are among the wealth of data compilations that the NAIC makes available to state regulators on iSite+.
 For example, if a single company writes 25 percent of a significant line of insurance in a regulator’s state, this company is a market leader to which regulators should pay attention for that reason alone.
 However, the same companies are likely to be targeted in other states, which makes multistate coordination imperative, not only to avoid imposing unnecessary regulatory burdens upon insurers, but also to facilitate a deeper and more coherent analysis by the various regulators so as to address as efficiently and consistently as possible the company’s activities in all states where it does business.

 Other factors for state regulators to consider when setting priorities include consumer complaint activity and the lines of insurance transacted.
 Some lines of insurance are more prone than others to particular types of market conduct problems.
 A more proactive market regulation program is generally better suited to personal lines than to commercial lines and generally better suited to small business markets than to other commercial lines markets.
 However, none of these criteria should be applied too rigidly.
-There is no foolproof way to predict which market issues will rise to the forefront, as demonstrated, for example, by the impact on the health care market of the problems many states have been experiencing with their medical malpractice insurance markets and by the broad-ranging consequences of the property insurance market’s response to Sept.
-11, 2001.
+There is no foolproof way to predict which market issues will rise to the forefront, as demonstrated, for example, by the impact of the COVID-19 pandemic on both health insurance and business interruption insurance.

 B. NAIC iSite+